 Venus - rules Taurus, Libra

-Mars - rules Aries, Scorpio (traditionally, prior to discovery of outer planets)
+Mars - rules Aries, Scorpio (traditionally, prior to the discovery of outer planets)

-Jupiter - rules Sagittarius, Pisces (traditionally, prior discovery of outer planets)
+Jupiter - rules Sagittarius, Pisces (traditionally, the prior discovery of outer planets)

-Saturn - rules Capricorn, Aquarius (traditionally, prior to discovery of outer planets)
+Saturn - rules Capricorn, Aquarius (traditionally, prior to the discovery of outer planets)

 Uranus - rules Aquarius (modern ruler)